arilaakso/viewinginsights/README.md

 I have tested this with only my own data, and some tweaking may be needed to make it work with yours.
 Let me know if you have any issues.

 ## KNOWN LIMITATIONS
 - YouTube logs videos watched soon after you have started watching it.
-Therefore, calculating total watch time is not really realistic.
+Calculating total watch time from that data is not really realistic.
 I don't think there is a good workaround for it.

 ## PREREQUISITES